Smogg22/CI-CD-app-deployment/README.md

-# CI-CD-app-deployment
+# CI-CD-app-deployment-with-AWS
-Group project with continuous integration and deployment for an app
+Group project with continuous integration and deployment on AWS for a web shopping service